Federal Loans

-Federal Direct Loans are low-interest loans provided to you, if eligible, after your high school graduation to help with the cost of college.
+Federal Direct Loans are low-interest student loans from the U.S. Department of Education.
 To be eligible, you must:

-- be enrolled in a program of study leading to a degree
+- Be in a program that leads to a college degree

 FAFSA Awarding & Verification Portal

-You must complete a Master Promissory Note (MPN) to apply for a loan.
+- Sign a Master Promissory Note (MPN); your agreement to repay the loan.
 The MPN is a legally binding agreement to repay your loan to the U.S. Department of Education.
 In most cases, one MPN for the Direct Subsidized and Unsubsidized can be used for loans that you receive over several years of study.

 For more information about federal student aid and loan repayment, visit www.studentaid.gov.